Jacque Knedler, Director

 Accommodations, modifications, or adjustments to a course, academic program, service, or activity may enable a qualified student with a disability to have an equal opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to similarly-situated individuals without a disability.

-The University of Nebraska is obligated to provide reasonable accommodations, adjustments, and/or auxiliary services only to the known limitations of an otherwise qualified student with a disability.
-The student with a disability is responsible for informing the Services for Students with Disabilities Office that an accommodation or change in accommodation is needed and to participate in the interactive process to formulate a reasonable accommodation plan.
-When a qualified student with a disability requests accommodation, reasonable efforts to provide the accommodation, adjustment and/or auxiliary service that is deemed effective will be made.
+The University of Nebraska is obligated to provide reasonable accommodations, adjustments, and/ or auxiliary services only to the known limitations of an otherwise qualified student with a disability.
+It is the responsibility of the student with a disability to inform the Accessibility Services Center that an accommodation or change in accommodation is needed and to participate in the interactive process to formulate a reasonable accommodation plan.
+When a qualified student with a disability requests accommodation, reasonable efforts to provide the accommodation, adjustment, and/or auxiliary service that is deemed effective will be made.